Easy Apple Coleslaw

 - 0 / 5

-I have a confession to make: I don’t love coleslaw.
+I have a confession to make: I don’t love traditional coleslaw but I do love Easy Apple Coleslaw!
 Sorry.
-I’m just not a fan.
+I’m just not a fan of the traditional one.
 Probably because I’m not a huge mayo fan and that has to be the dressing’s base.
 I realize that there are coleslaw recipes that have a vinaigrette-type dressing, but I have never really gotten past the traditional mayo-coleslaw concept.
 Until now…

 Ellen, (you all remember my cousin, the one in the “ABOUT” page who helps me find recipes) sent me a text with the words “YOU’VE GOTTA TRY THIS”!
 She rarely fails me so I figured I BETTER TRY THIS!
 And, I’m so glad she insisted.
 This is now a beloved recipe of ours and is my go-to recipe when we are casually entertaining a crowd!
 You can prep it a day ahead, throw everything together that afternoon, and dress it right before serving.